About Savage Farms

 Young John made the decision sometime in the 1930s to change his surname to "Savage," and became the first of three generations to have the John G. Savage name and also work the family farm in Deerfield.
 During these years, John purchased more land along Lower Road and the Deerfield River.
 He eventually focused primarily on raising tobacco and potatoes on the 300 acres the family now owned.

 In 1969, John G. "Jay" Savage III was born into the family.
-Since graduating from Proctor Academy and Vermont Technical College's agricultural program, Jay manages over 500 acres of potatoes, 200 acres of sod and 200 acres of rotational crops, as well as a trucking company.
+Since graduating from Proctor Academy and Vermont Technical College's agricultural program, Jay manages over 500 acres of potatoes and 200 acres of rotational crops, as well as a trucking company.